nvk/bitcointreasuries.NET/.github/ISSUE_TEMPLATE/new-submission-template.md

 - [ ] Market Cap: $XXX USD
 - [ ] Total BTC: XXX BTC
 - [ ] Direct link to latest financial report

+**Please review existing <a href="https://github.com/nvk/bitcointreasuries.org/issues?q=is%3Aissue+is%3Aclosed">closed</a> and open issues before creating a new submission, don't submit just an article without any other information.**